Some items are only available on campus or will require authentication via EUID and Password at the point of use.

 Procedural Posture: this describes the case’s procedural history, or how the case arrived before the court.

-Outcome: contains the ultimate procedural disposition of the issues in the case, in other words, a succinct overview of the court’s decision in the case.
+Outcome: contains the ultimate procedural disposition of the issues in the case—in other words, a succinct summary of the court’s decision in the case.

 For each case, a LexisNexis editor reads and summarizes each legal issue into a headnote.
-Headnotes are useful for searching for additional cases containing similar terms.
+Headnotes are useful for searching for additional cases containing similar terms and dealing with similar issues.

 Locating a case by party name (such as Brown v.
-Board of Education) is much more difficult and not recommended because the search results will include many cases which are not correct, and will require the user to sift through many results to find the correct case.
+Board of Education) is much more difficult and not generally recommended because the search results often include many cases which are not correct, requiring the user to sift through many results to find the correct case.
 If you only have the party names of the case, your best bet will be to contact the Sycamore Library for assistance.

-If you do wish to search for a case by party name, begin at Nexis Uni (subscription database) and follow the same steps as you did for the keyword/topic search.
+Should you choose to search for a case by party name, follow the same steps as you did for the keyword/topic search:

-Persons new to legal research will likely, at some point, hear or encounter references to Shepard's or Shepardize.
-Here is a definition from Dictionary.USLegal.com
+Persons new to legal research will likely, at some point, hear or encounter references to "Shepard's" or to the term "Shepardize."
+Here is a definition of Shepardize from USLegal.com:

 Shepardize is a legal research method of locating reports of appeals decisions based on prior precedents from Shepard's Citations, books which list the volume and page number of published reports of every appeals court decision which cites a previously decided case or a statute.
 Shepard's volumes are organized by: